wp-plugins/upi-crm-universal-crm-solution/readme.txt

 Tip: use the variable [lead],  [url] and [assign-to] in order to embed information with the notifications you send.
 In the future, UpiCRM will provide even more optional variables.

+Step 4: Optional - define rules and conditions automatically route leads to designated personnel or to change lead status.

 == Frequently Asked Questions ==